HariSekhon/DevOps-Perl-tools/README.md

 - DevOps general:
   - ```scrub.pl``` - anonymizes your configs / logs for pasting to online forums, Apache Jira tickets etc. Replaces hostnames/domains/FQDNs, email addresses, IP + MAC addresses, Kerberos principals, Cisco/Juniper passwords/shared keys and SNMP strings, as well as taking a configuration file of your Name/Company/Project/Database/Tables as regex to be able to also easily cover things like table naming conventions etc. Each replacement is replaced with a placeholder token indicating what was replaced (eg. ```<fqdn>```, ```<password>```, ```<custom>```), and there is even an --ip-prefix switch to leave the last IP octect to aid in cluster debugging to still see differentiated nodes communicating with each other to compare configs and log communications
+  - ```diffnet.pl``` - simplifies diff output to show only lines added/removed, not moved
   - ```sqlcase.pl / *case.pl``` - fixes SQL capitalization of keywords in files or stdin (Hive, Impala, Cassandra CQL, Couchbase N1QL, MySQL, PostgreSQL, Apache Drill, Microsoft SQL Server, Oracle), Pig Latin, Neo4j, InfluxDB and Docker.
 More specific ```*case.pl``` command calls limit case rewriting to the targeted platform for tighter control to avoid recasing things that may be keywords in other SQL[-like] dialects.
 Primarily written to help clean up docs and SQL scripts.
   - ```watch_url.pl``` - watches a given url, outputting status code and optionally selected output, useful for debugging web farms behind load balancers and seeing the distribution to different servers (tip: set a /hostname handler to return which server you're hitting for each request in real-time)
   - ```watch_nginx_stats.pl``` - watches nginx stats via the HttpStubStatusModule module
   - ```diffnet.pl``` - print net line additions/removals from diff / patch files or stdin
+  - ```titlecase.pl``` - capitalizes the first letter of each input word in files or stdin
   - ```xml_diff.pl / hadoop_config_diff.pl``` - tool to help find differences between XML / Hadoop configs, can diff XML from HTTP addresses to diff live running clusters
   - ```java_show_classpath.pl``` - shows java classpaths of a running Java program in a sane way
+  - ```flock.pl``` - file locking to prevent running the same program twice at the same time.
+RHEL 6 now has a native version of this
   - ```uniq_order_preserved.pl``` - like `uniq` but you don't have to sort first and it preserves the ordering
+  - ```colors.pl``` - prints ASCII color code matrix fg/bg with corresponding terminal escape codes to help with tuning your shell
+  - ```matrix.pl``` - prints a cool matrix of vertical scrolling characters using terminal tricks
   - ```welcome.pl``` - cool spinning welcome message greeting your username and showing last login time and user to put in your shell's ```.profile``` (there is also a python version in my [PyTools](https://github.com/harisekhon/pytools) repo)

 - Hadoop Ecosystem: